Need to know

 Rates do not include the breakfast buffet (€37 for adults, €15 for children), but include full access to the pool and spa facilities.

-Sarah Lavoine opened her interior design studio in 2002.
-She has since launched a homewares collection, and now has two Parisian boutiques showcasing everything from cushions to crockery.
+Sarah Lavoine opened her interior design studio in 2002, has since launched a homewares collection, and now has two Parisian boutiques showcasing everything from cushions to crockery.
 This is the first hotel she’s designed; we eagerly await the next.

 At the hotel